stainless cookware

 Cooking with stainless clad is hard to get wrong, but there are a few best practices that will set you up for success every time.
 To ensure your food doesn’t stick and the cookware is easy to clean up, it’s important to pay attention to timing and temperature.

-We recommend letting your pan heat up over medium heat for 1-2 minutes before adding cooking fat.
+We recommend letting your pan heat over medium for at least 1–2 minutes before adding cooking fat.

-Once your pan is at the right temperature, add your fat or oil and make sure this gets hot before adding anything else.
-Many recipes will instruct you to wait until the oil is “shimmering,” which is when the oil spreads out and begins to glisten and ripple.
+Once your pan is at the right temperature, add your fat (butter, oil, tallow, etc.) and make sure this gets hot before adding anything else.
+Many recipes will instruct you to wait until the fat is “shimmering,” which is when the fat spreads out to an even layer and begins to glisten and ripple.

 Incorporate Ingredients